5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

     - **Note**: Only early Mac systems need this patch

 - **ECDT.aml**:
     - **Patch Method**: Binary rename to rename it to `EC`.
-Has to be applied globally so all references to its Name and `Namepath` in all of the ACPI forms are identical.
-Otherwise the whole ACPI gets borked.
+Has to be applied globally so all references to its Name and `Namepath` in all the ACPI forms are identical.
+Otherwise, the whole ACPI gets borked and the system won't boot.
     - **Description**: Embedded Controller.
     - **Note**: Individual machines (e.g. **Lenovo yoga-s740**) have `Namepath` in the **ECDT.aml** form that is inconsistent with the `EC` name of other ACPI forms, which can cause ACPI errors during the boot process.
 This patch is a good solution to the ACPI error problem.
     - **Note**: Not all machines have this table.
 Use SSDTTime to generate a fake EC.